konflux-ci/konflux-build-cli/docs/integration-tests.md

 The configuration data is saved under `zotdata` directory within `integration_tests` directory.
 Typically, `zotdata` contains:
-- `ca.crt` self signed root certifacte that should be added as trusted to other tools using the registry.
+- `ca.crt` self signed root certificate that should be added as trusted to other tools using the registry.
-- `ca.key` generated private key used to create the root certifacte.
+- `ca.key` generated private key used to create the root certificate.
 - `server.crt` descendent certificate used in Zot server.
-- `server.key` privet key used by Zot server to secure connections.
+- `server.key` private key used by Zot server to secure connections.
 - `zot-config.json` Zot registry configuration file.
 - `htpasswd` auth file for Zot registry user.
 - `config.json` docker config json that has credentials to push into Zot registry.